Jackson Township, New Jersey

 Jackson Township is a township in Ocean County, in the U.S. state of New Jersey.
 A portion of the township is located within the Pinelands National Reserve.
 As of the 2020 United States Census, the township's population was 58,544, an increase of 3,688 (+6.7%) from the 2010 census count of 54,856, which in turn reflected an increase of 12,040 (+28.1%) from the 42,816 counted in the 2000 census.

-Roughly equidistant between New York City and Philadelphia, along with being close to the state capital of Trenton and the Jersey Shore on Interstate 195, Jackson has rapidly grown as an outer-ring suburb of New York City within the New York metropolitan area.
+Roughly equidistant between New York City and Philadelphia, along with being close to the state capital of Trenton and the Jersey Shore on Interstate 195, Jackson is an outer-ring suburb of New York City within the New York metropolitan area.
 Jackson is also the site of the Six Flags Great Adventure Resort complex, which includes the Six Flags Great Adventure theme park, Hurricane Harbor New Jersey water park, and Wild Safari Adventure safari park.
-Jackson is also home to Adventure Crossing, a mixed-use entertainment complex that opened in 2023.
+The township is also home to Adventure Crossing, a mixed-use entertainment complex that opened in 2023.

 History

 Jackson Township was incorporated as a township by an act of the New Jersey Legislature on March 6, 1844, from portions of Dover Township (now Toms River Township), Freehold Township and Upper Freehold Township, while the area was still part of Monmouth County.
-The township was named for president Andrew Jackson, a year before his death.
+The Township was named for President Andrew Jackson, a year before his death.
 It became part of the newly created Ocean County on February 15, 1850.
-Portions of the township were taken to form Plumsted Township on March 11, 1845.
+Portions of the Township were taken to form Plumsted Township on March 11, 1845.

 The surnames of the first 25 families who settled in this town were Allen, Applegate, Benit (Bennett), Bills, Burdon (Borden) - a 1665 patentee, Buckelew, Cheeseman - a 1665 patentee, Henderson, Holman - a 1665 patentee, Hulse, Hyerse (Heyers), Johnstone, and Johnson, Perrino, Reynolds, Van Hise, and White.

 Starting around 1920, the cranberry and other agricultural industries started to grow.
-It would remain like this until 1955 when the federal government terminated its subsidizing of chicken grain.
+It would remain like this until 1955 when the Federal Government terminated its subsidizing of chicken grain.

+Rova Farms was a Russian-American cooperative colony and vacation resort established in 1934 on a heavily wooded 1440 acres of land located near Cassville.
+Launched by a membership organization called the Russian Consolidated Mutual Aid Society (ROOVA), Rova Farms served as a cultural center for the Russian-speaking population.

 Starting with an average of 100 new homes per year in the late 1950s, new homes built per year in the 1960s increased to an average of 750.
 And the 1970s to 1980s to more than a thousand units per year.
-From 1961 to 1966, 3,000 new children enrolled in the local elementary schools, and despite the recession of 1989-90, however this trend still continued.
+From 1961 to 1966, 3,000 new children enrolled in the local elementary schools, and despite the recession of 1989-90, this trend still continued.

 Six Flags Great Adventure's Kingda Ka, with a height of 456 ft, was the world's tallest roller coaster until its closure in 2024.